-- 58.65.
-The Board shall, without request, allow full standing as formal Intervenors to Designated

-Inuit Organizations and all Authorizing Agencies. - 59.66.
-An application request for formal Intervenor status must be filed in writing with the Board within the time period set out in the Notice of Proceedings and in the form provided by the Board.
-At a minimum, the request application for formal Intervenor status must contain the following: - (a) A brief summary of the reasons for the applicant's interest in the Proceeding; - (b) A concise statement indicating the nature and scope of the applicant's intended participation, including whether the applicant intends to make a written submission and/or appear at a Proceeding conducted in an affected community, whether the applicant will be represented by counsel or an agent, and the language in which the applicant wishes to be heard; and

-- (c) The contact information for the applicant, including name, address, telephone number and, if available, fax number and e-mail address and, if applicable, the contact information for the authorized representative. - 60.67.
-Upon receipt of a formal intervention requestapplication under Rule 666659, the Board may do one or more of the following: - (a) Request additional information from the applicant; - (b) Invite comment about the intervention requestapplication from the Proponent and/or existing Intervenors; - (c) Dismiss the intervention request application in writing and advise the applicant regarding the basis for the Board's refusal to grant the applicant's request; and/or - (d) Accept the intervention request application in writing, and advise the applicant and all parties Parties that the Board has accepted the intervention.
-The Board may also request and further advise the applicant as to upcoming timelines and process requirements applicable to formal Intervenors and associated with the next steps in the Board's consideration assessment of the project proposal.
+- 58. The Board shall, without request, allow full standing as formal Intervenors to all Authorizing Agencies. - 59.
+A request for formal Intervenor status must be filed in writing with the Board within the time period set out in the Notice of Proceedings and in the form provided by the Board.
+At a minimum, the request for formal Intervenor status must contain the following: - (a) A brief summary of the reasons for the applicant's interest in the Proceeding; - (b) A concise statement indicating the nature and scope of the applicant's intended participation, including whether the applicant intends to make a written submission and/or appear at a Proceeding conducted in an affected community, whether the applicant will be represented by counsel or an agent, and the language in which the applicant wishes to be heard; and - (c) The contact information for the applicant, including name, address, telephone number and, if available, fax number and e-mail address and, if applicable, the contact information for the authorized representative. - 60.
+Upon receipt of a formal intervention request under Rule 59, the Board may do one or more of the following: - (a) Request additional information from the applicant; - (b) Invite comment about the intervention request from the Proponent and/or existing Intervenors; - (c) Dismiss the intervention request in writing and advise the applicant regarding the basis for the Board's refusal to grant the applicant's request; and/or - (d) Accept the intervention request in writing, advise the applicant and all parties that the Board has accepted the intervention request and further advise the applicant as to upcoming timelines and process requirements applicable to formal Intervenors and associated with the next steps in the Board's consideration of the project proposal.